 The people are the marketable commodity in any hospitality job.
 It doesn’t matter whether the job is a high profile, large franchise, or a small resort run by several generations of the same family.

-The first way that friends can ruin your career is by offering bad advice.
+The first way that friends can ruin your career at the job interview stage – by offering bad advice.
 It might sound good to you, and make sense.
 But if the advice doesn’t fit with your beliefs, goals, and passions then it is bad advice.
 What might be good advice for someone else can be bad advice for you!

 The Golden Rule: Only Take Advice From People Who Are Currently Doing What You Want to Do and Being Who You Want to Be.